Skip to content

 </script>

-Use loadGlobalData for data such as navigation, site-wide configuration, or external APIs that are independent of the current entry.
+Use loadGlobalData for data such as navigation, site-wide configuration, or external APIs that are independent of the current entry and cannot be integrated inside global.graphql.

 loadData